-A. We offer special rates for teachers and active duty military or veterans of all branches on our unlimited auto debit memberships.
-The special pricing is $55 monthly, which is reduced from our regular price of $75 monthly.
+A. We offer special rates for teachers, first responders, and active duty military or veterans of all branches on our unlimited auto debit memberships.
+The special pricing is $75 monthly, which is reduced from our regular price of $80 monthly.

 Q. Does Trinity Yoga Studio offer specials or discounts for specific groups or during specific times of the year?

 A. There are specials that run periodically.
 Please sign up for our newsletter to stay in the loop on what is available, so you don't miss out!
 We do have a running special for first-time Trinity students -- one month for $35, and two months for $49!

 Q. Why should I take yoga classes from Trinity?
 A. Because we rock.

 Q. I’m new to yoga.
 Which yoga class should I try first?